 The camp offers an exciting mix of safari activities and cultural excursions.

 - The scenic lagoons, pans, plains, and woods within this region of Botswana are home to a real wealth of wildlife!
-You can expect to see all Big Five – lion, rhino, leopard, elephant, and buffalo – in addition to smaller predators such as hyenas, jackals, and wild dog, plus oodles of other herbivores including giraffe, wildebeest, zebra, eland, impala, kudu, bushbuck, reedbuck, waterbuck, and the striking red lechwe.
+You can expect to see majority of the Big Five – lion, leopard, elephant, and buffalo – in addition to smaller predators such as hyenas, jackals, and wild dog, plus oodles of other herbivores including giraffe, wildebeest, zebra, eland, impala, kudu, bushbuck, reedbuck, waterbuck, and the striking red lechwe.

 - Game drives, available during the morning and afternoon as well as at night, present wonderful opportunities to spot the mammals, while walking safaris and nature walks are ideal for any travellers seeking a close look at the smaller lives of the area – birds, insects, and plants.
 Over 400 species of birds live here, among them ostrich, fish eagle, sacred ibis, crested crane, lilac-breasted roller, and a YZ favourite – Pel’s fishing owl!